shashwat-158/Pathfinding-Algorithm-Visualizer/README.md

 ## Key Features

 - **Interactive Grid:** Create your own mazes by drawing barrier walls with the mouse.
-- **Algorithm Selection:** Choose between A*, Dijkstra's, and BFS to find the shortest path.
+- **Multiple Algorithms:** Visualize how different algorithms "think":
+    - **A* (A-Star):** The most efficient pathfinding algorithm using heuristics.
+    - **Dijkstra's Algorithm:** Guarantees the shortest path but explores every direction evenly.
+    - **Greedy Best-First Search:** A faster, heuristic-heavy algorithm that doesn't always guarantee the shortest path.
-- **Real-Time Visualization:** Watch the algorithms explore the grid step-by-step.
+- **Real-Time Visualization:** Watch the algorithms explore the grid step-by-step with color-coded nodes (Open, Closed, Path).
-- **Performance Benchmarking:** Compare the efficiency of the algorithms by tracking the number of "nodes explored".
+- **Restart & Clear:** easily reset nodes or wipe the entire board to try new patterns.

 ## Tech Stack